Setting Investment Objectives

 Hello!

-How Investment Goals are Connected with Our Lives
+How Investment Goals Connect with Our Lives

 We start learning about money at an early age.
-The authority and power of money grow when we get our first paid chore or allowance.
-As we grow up, we encounter financial challenges and face the need to take out no-refusal installment loans in Canada or student loans to pay for college.
+The authority and power of money grow when we receive our first paid chore or allowance.
+As we grow up, we encounter financial challenges and may face the need to take out no-refusal installment loans in Canada or student loans to pay for college.

 What Makes a Good Investment Objective?